mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![bar](https://github.com/mpinar/MachineLearning/blob/master/bar%20and%20cluster.png?raw=true)

-After determining the best number of clusters, it is time to take its k-mean, and see how well it did.
-I've put it in to a function that we can test it and see the changes dynamically.
-I didn't delete the outliers because it is normal to delete them if it is obvious that the outlier is due to incorrectly entered or measured data
+After determining the best number of clusters, the k-mean values are determined to observe how well the program did.
+The function is written that we can test the values and at the same time detect the changes dynamically.
+In this case the outliers were not eliminated because they should not considered if it is certain that the information is misinterpreted, completely wrong or misleading the other data analysis.
 ```r
 howManyClustersYouNeed <- function(scaledData,numberOfCluster){
   clustersWanted <- kmeans(scaledData,numberOfCluster)